Discord bot for alliance leadership

 What It Does

-📣 Event Announcements — Schedule Plague Marauder, Zombie Siege, and any other recurring events.
+๐Ÿ“ฃ Event Announcements.
+Schedule Plague Marauder, Zombie Siege, and any other recurring events.
 The bot posts a draft to leadership for review at your chosen time each event day, then sends the final announcement to your public channel once approved.
 A 5-minute warning fires automatically before the event starts.

-🚂 Train Schedule — Track who gets the alliance train each day and generate a personalised ChatGPT prompt to help write a blurb for that member.
+๐Ÿš‚ Train Schedule.
+Track who gets the alliance train each day and generate a personalised ChatGPT prompt to help write a blurb for that member.
 Birthdays can be automatically added to the schedule in advance.
+Turn on Conductor Rotation (opt-in, free) and the bot drafts a fair conductor for each day from a roster tab you point it at, with a weekly draft for leadership to review and a daily confirmation before it goes public. ๐Ÿ’Ž Premium adds role-scoped days (Leadership, VS, Contest, Event).

-🏜️ Canyon Storm — Same as Desert Storm — mail generation, team tracking, and participation logging with the questions you define.
+๐Ÿœ๏ธ Canyon Storm.
+Built the same way as Desert Storm with mail generation, team tracking, participation logging with the questions you define, plus the same ๐Ÿ’Ž Premium sign-up + roster builder + attendance workflow.

-📋 Survey — Let members submit their stats through a private Discord thread.
-Responses are saved directly to your Google Sheet and leadership gets a notification for each submission. 💎 Premium guilds can configure multiple named surveys.
+๐Ÿ“‹ Survey.
+Let members submit their stats through a private Discord thread.
+Responses are saved directly to your Google Sheet and leadership gets a notification for each submission. ๐Ÿ’Ž Premium guilds can configure multiple named surveys.

-📈 Growth Tracking — Track your alliance's growth over time by taking periodic snapshots of any stats you choose — squad powers, THP, total kills, or anything else in your sheet.
+๐Ÿ“ˆ Growth Tracking.
+Track your alliance's growth over time by taking periodic snapshots of any stats you choose (squad powers, THP, total kills, or anything else in your sheet).
 You define the metrics, the source, and the schedule.
 Each snapshot also classifies every member's percent change into a bucket (Increased / Steady / Low / None / Decline) so you can see who is climbing and who is stalled at a glance.

-🌟 Shiny Tasks — Daily auto-post listing every Last War server in your alliance's transfer-eligible window that has shiny tasks today.
+๐ŸŒŸ Shiny Tasks.
+Daily auto-post listing every Last War server in your alliance's transfer-eligible window that has shiny tasks today.
 No more checking by hand and copy-pasting the list into your in-game mail.

-📦 Data Portability — Migrating to a new Discord?
-Backing up before a leadership handover? /export_config dumps your saved bot config to a JSON file, and /import_config walks a guided channel and role remap wizard to apply it to another server.
+๐Ÿ“ฆ Data Portability.
+Migrating to a new Discord?
+Backing up before a leadership handover? /config export dumps your saved bot config to a JSON file, and /config import walks a guided channel and role remap wizard to apply it to another server.
 Your alliance's data already lives in your own Google Sheet; this carries the bot-side wizard answers alongside it.

 Daily event announcement posted by the bot, showing Zombie Siege and Plague Marauder with both local and server times